krosk/fastswitch-notes/notes.md

 ### Section 3 Memory sharing
+On our model, the physical memory is shared between all running instances.
+Hosting many OS on physical memory poses a challenge on two levels:
+*   We must ensure that each OS respects its boundaries, and does not tamper with others OS.
+*   Physical memory becomes the limiting resource, and needs to be cleverly managed.
+Dividing the physical memory once and for all into two or more chunks and assigning beforehand each chunk to one potential instance, is an easy but not ideal solution.
+This puts a lot of constraints:
+*   An chunk remains empty until an instance is loaded there; in the case only one instance is used, all other chunks are wasted memory.
+*   The memory layout is fixed, and may not conform to the target OS we want to load.
+*   One instance has only as much memory as the chunk hosting it.
+Even if other instances have free and unused memory, a demanding instance can not tap in this pool.
+Therefore, the memory layout needs to be flexible, and memory must be available on demand.
+Memory allocated to each instance should be able to change at all times.

-To allow flexibility in the amount of memory available for each instance, we propose to use the _Memory hotplug_ feature of Linux.
+We propose to use the _Memory hotplug_ feature of Linux.
 This feature has been designed with two goals in mind:
-1. Changing the amount of available memory in a system.
+1. To change the amount of available memory in a system dynamically.
-2. Allow the partial replacement of failing memory hardware without shutting down the machine.
+2. To allow the partial replacement of failing memory hardware without shutting down the machine.
 This is primarily targeted at data centers and servers, where downtime may have severe implications and should be avoided if possible.

 We leverage its capability to free memory for a new instance, or exchange memory between running instances.